-There are a lot of different programs available to help student loan borrowers pay down their debt faster, but aside from student loan forgiveness programs, student loan repayment assistance programs may be the most effective.
+Many programs help student loan borrowers pay down their debt faster, but student loan repayment assistance programs may be among the most effective.

 These programs, offered by government agencies and private employers, can provide hundreds or even thousands of dollars in aid to borrowers every year.
-Understanding how they work and how to qualify can make it easier to achieve your goal of becoming debt-free.
+Currently, employers can provide up to $5,250 in student loan repayment annually as a tax-free benefit for employees.

 How employer student loan repayment benefits work

-There are a few different ways companies may structure their programs, but the primary goal is to provide lump-sum payments or recurring payments, either directly to your student loan providers or to you as the employee.
+Companies may structure their programs in several ways.
+They may provide lump-sum payments or recurring payments, either directly to student loan providers or to employees.

 Types of employer student loan repayment assistance

-There are several different types of assistance you may receive, depending on your employer of choice:
+There are several different types of assistance you may receive, depending on your employer:

 - Signing bonus: Some employers offer a lump-sum payment as a signing bonus when you first start at the company.

 - Recurring payments: With platforms like Gradifi, employers can make direct payments to your lender on your behalf.
 These payments can occur monthly, annually or in some other interval.
-Some companies may even offer a lump-sum payment after you’ve been employed for a set period of time.
+Some companies may even offer a lump-sum payment after you’ve been employed for a set period.
 In some cases, employers may include the assistance in your paycheck, which you can use to pay down your loans.

 - Service-based assistance: If you’re a member of the military or your career qualifies you for a loan repayment assistance program offered by a government agency, you’ll typically receive annual payments or a lump-sum payment after you’ve provided the required service and met other program requirements.

 - Tied to retirement savings: Employer retirement contributions are often tied to how much the employee sets aside for retirement.
 But in some cases, an employer may offer to contribute to your retirement if you put a certain percentage of your paycheck toward student loans instead.